 Similarly, consider the type and amount of information to be communicated.
 How much will the client comprehend?
 Should you incorporate diagrams or graphs to communicate effectively?
 How should you phrase the message?
 Some clients will just want the answer, while others will want to understand the underlying process as well.
-Some will prefer to deal in numbers, while others might comprehend graphs more easily.
+Some will prefer to deal in numbers, while many others find graphs easier to comprehend.
 Include and explain any qualifications to the advice.
 Also consider any professional guidelines related to the information you must cover.